lilyminium/psiresp/docs/source/references.rst

 Citations with Duecredit
 ========================

-Some citations can be genrated with duecredit_.
+Some citations can be automatically generated with duecredit_.
 This is installed with the conda environment files in ``devtools/``, or can be otherwise installed
 with: